Lakeview Church of the Nazarene

 · and a meaningful Choir Christmas Cantata.

-And that is just a snapshot of what life is like here at Lakeview.
+All of this is just a snapshot of what life is like here at Lakeview.
 And while at times it stretches one's energy level to be involved in all of these efforts, it is always a joy because Lakeviewers are such a positive bunch of people.

 That is not to say that Lakeviewers live charmed lives free of difficulty or personal issues.
-As pastor of Lakeview for nearly 13 years, I can assure you every family, if not every person deals or has dealt with significant life-issues from time to time and many do so on an on-going basis.
+As pastor of Lakeview for over 14 years, I can assure you every family, if not every person deals or has dealt with significant life-issues from time to time and many do so on an on-going basis.
 But as we have become accustomed to affirming, we have found that "God is good - all the time."
 Jesus, Himself, promised us that "In this world, you will have trouble, but do not be afraid for I have overcome the world."
 And we have found time and again that His presence in our lives at such times is the difference-maker.

 God alone knows what the future holds for Lakeview.
 But we believe that God who has made Himself known to us through His Word, through His Son, Jesus and through His Spirit also desires to make Himself known to our world through us.
 And one of the ways He does that is by taking care of us no matter what the situation may be.
 With our hands firmly clutching His, we walk boldly into the future in the strong assurance that He is able to keep that which we have committed unto Him.